jasger9000/TextureExportMod/README.md

 ## Usage

 This mod provides several client side commands:
+- `/openExportScreen` to open a gui screen for easy exporting
 - `/buildItemStack` to build an Item Stack of all the mods you enabled for export
 - `/shouldExportMod <mod> <shouldExport>` Toggles whether the chosen mod will be exported.
   - \<mod\> A Mod id.
 Example: `minecraft` or `create`